 In Scotland, only the pension that was built up during marriage or the civil partnership is taken into account.

-The basic State Pension can’t be split at divorce or dissolution, but the Additional State Pension (SERPS and/or the State Second Pension) can be shared.
+The pre-April 2016 basic State Pension could not be split at divorce or dissolution, but the Additional State Pension (SERPS and/or the State Second Pension) which employees could build up under the old system can be shared.

 The pension(s) might have been split (or shared) at the time of divorce or dissolution, part of the pension(s) might have been ring-fenced to be paid out for one partner at retirement or its/their value could have been offset against the value of other assets, such as the family home.

 If the pension(s) were shared when you got divorced or dissolved your civil partnership, check how much your pension(s) are worth now and work out how much you might be able to retire on.

 If the pension(s) weren’t shared because you were awarded a larger share of the house or other assets instead, you should work out how much any pension savings you’ve built up separately are worth.

 If you are unlikely to have enough money to retire on, work out whether you can save any more.